Qbaudet/scala_library/UserManual.md

 To exit the application:

-- Choose **Logout** from your current role's menu.
+- Choose **Exit** from your current role's menu.
-- This will return you to the role selection screen or exit the program depending on the context.
+- This will shut down the app